 OK, where are my busy people?
 Hands up!

-You work a full-time job, maybe a full-time parent to a four-legged child or two, your calendar is full and you’re just living for the weekend… ahh but you forgot you’ve got your nephew’s 1-year-old birthday party to go to… so there goes Saturday.
+You work a full-time job, your calendar is full, and you’re just living for the weekend… ahh, but you forgot you’ve got your nephew’s 1-year-old birthday party to go to… so there goes Saturday.

 Jetting off to the other side of the world sounds incredible, but how in the world are you going to find the time to look up destinations, let alone juggle dates?!
 Boy, do I have the service for you!